RobertHildebrand/Redistricting-Dual-Bounds-for-Optimal-Representation/DualBounds-Example/README.md

 Their code was modified to add a number of new models for optimization to compute dual bounds for several problems in political and minority representation.
 Please see Example.ipynb for a notebook demonstrating the usage of the code.

+This code was run on 2018 MacBook Pro, and also a Windows Desktop.
+See requirements.txt for the package versions that were used on the 2018 MacBook Pro.
+This is probably compatible with other versions of these packages, but we make no such gaurantee.